dmitric/tap-pad-ios/README.md

 Internationalization
 ----------------------

-Tap Pad for iOS currently has localizations for English, French and Chinese (Simplified)
+Tap Pad for iOS currently has localizations for English, French, Japanese and Chinese (Simplified)

 Thank you to the following people for their help with translation:
 * Chen Bi (Chinese translation)